Empowering People.

 NEW ON THE POD

-Healthy partnership in philanthropy isn’t a buzzword—it’s a practice. explore the establishment and evolution of Native Hawaiian Philanthropy, what it means to bridge philanthropy with Native Hawaiian organizations, and how to build healthier, more accountable partnerships
+Healthy partnership in philanthropy isn’t a buzzword—it’s a practice.
+Explore the establishment and evolution of Native Hawaiian Philanthropy, what it means to bridge philanthropy with Native Hawaiian organizations.

 Group of five diverse friends standing arm-in-arm on a beach during sunset, with palm trees in the background.